-These are some of the projects that are currently available as drafts.
+These are some of the projects that are currently available as completed drafts.

-Please feel free to contact me for a copy of the current draft of anything lsted below.
+Please feel free to contact me for a copy of the current draft of anything listed below.

 While humans have long used bags to transport small items with them on their person, handbags as a modern gendered phenomenon did not emerge until the 18th century, with the rise of the French 'reticule'.
 This was eventually followed up by the emergence, in England, of more expensive and structured leather purses during the 19th century and the first attempt to explain the (gendered) appeal of bags during the same time.
 In this case, it was Sigmund Freud who argued that bags represent female genitalia and that the use of handbags by women represents a psychosexual enactment of a kind of sexual play.
 This is, at once, a theory of 1) what bags mean and 2) why women tend to like them.
-Importantly, what little literature that exists on the aesthetics of bags takes it that a good answer to 2 will say something about the appeal of purses at all but in a way that captures their gendered appeal.
+To this day, Freud’s theory remains the dominant account of the aesthetics of bags, both in terms of their value and their meaning.
 Here, I argue against Freud's answers to both 1 and 2.
 I also trace the history of both the development of handbags and the public and intellectual discourse around them.
-The lesson of this history is that while handbags don't mean anything in general the way that Freud has argued, they can still mean in the same way that other forms of adornment can (and in some uniquely handbag ways).
-Finally, I also provide a kind of deflationary answer to 2, one which which attempts to shift the burden.
-The more fruitful question, in my view, is not "why do women like bags?", but "why don't men?"
+The lesson of this history is that while handbags don't mean anything in general, the way that Freud has argued, they can still mean in the same way that other forms of adornment can (and in some uniquely handbag ways).
+Finally, I also provide a kind of deflationary answer to 2, one which grounds the value of bags in a gender-neutral way and thereby calls us to ask men don’t tend to recognize and take up this value.

 The 'conversation argument' tells us that art interpretation is a conversation between the artist and the audience.
 If this is right, then non-defective communication requires moderate actual intentionalism as a framework for assigning meanings to works.
 Here, we argue that if the conversation argument is true, then art interpretation is subject to the same ethical considerations that govern everyday conversations (like those regarding silencing).
 This is to say that, on actual intentionalism, there are are more or less ethical ways of engaging in art interpretation and practice.
 This, in turn, may explain weak normative forces in both popular and classical musical practices.
 The degree to which these obligations are plausible will ultimately weigh on the success of the conservation argument and the attractiveness of moderate actual intentionalism.